keegango/lsqpy/README.md

 lsqpy is a library that makes it easy to formulate and solve least-squares optimization problems with linear equality constraints.
 With lsqpy, these types of problems can be created using a natural syntax for variables, constraints, and objectives that mirror standard mathematical notation.

-lsqpy's syntax and format are modelled on those of [cvxpy](https://github.com/cvxgrp/cvxpy "cvxpy"), a python library that handles the larger class of convex optimization problems.
+lsqpy's syntax and format are modelled on those of [cvxpy](https://github.com/cvxgrp/cvxpy "cvxpy"), a Python library that handles the larger class of convex optimization problems.

 ##Getting Started